 And when it comes to comfort, you’ll have to pay attention to features such as the fully adjustable hip belt and the well-padded, breathable back panel.
 In a way, these features determine how comfortable (or uncomfortable) a particular fanny pack will be to carry around.

-And there you have it – ten of the market’s most popular waist packs, all with their own sets of advantages and disadvantages.
+And there you have it – ten of the market’s best hiking waist packs, all with their own sets of advantages and disadvantages.
 Out of these, we’ve picked Mountainsmith Day Lumbar as our top recommendation, and for a couple of good reasons.

 First of all, this is a very spacious pack with a lot of sleeves and pouches that you can use to store your hiking essentials.
 Furthermore, Mountainsmith Day Lumbar is extremely durable and comfortable to wear thanks to its Cordura fabric and a breathable, well-padded back panel.